October 10, 2024

 Volga Lake

-Water clarity is improving.
-Water temperature is in the 80s.
-Black Crappie – Good: Find crappies in 6 feet of water or less or near drop-offs; use a jig tipped with a minnow.
-Bluegill – Good: Try a small piece of worm on a hook under a bobber near brush or rocky areas.
-Channel Catfish – Good: Use a squished minnow or worm fished on the bottom.
-Largemouth Bass – Good: Try spinners or crankbaits along jetties or drop-offs.
+Water clarity is improving as water temperature drops.
+Black Crappie – Good: Find crappies around woody structures along shoreline; use a minnow under a bobber or a small spinnerbait.
+Bluegill – Good: Try a small jig with a small piece of worm under a bobber along rocky shoreline.
+Channel Catfish – Good: Trophy catfish abound in this lake.
+Use a squished minnow or worm fished close to the bottom near woody debris.
+Largemouth Bass – Good: Try crankbaits along rocky shoreline or along drop offs in the evening.

-Water levels on area rivers and streams are falling or stabilizing baring localized rainfall.
-Water clarity is good on most waterbodies.
-Weekend temperatures in the low 80s for highs to 50s.
-Chance of storms possible through Saturday.
+Water levels on area rivers and streams are normal this time of year.
+Weekend temperatures in the 60s to 40s at night.
 For more information, contact the Chuck Gipp Decorah Fish Hatchery at 563-382-8324.

 Big Woods Lake